- Bachelor's Degree Completion

 As a leader in the field of education, an EdD provides you with both the knowledge and the skills to transform theory into practice.
 Scholar practitioners who earn an EdD are prepared to use systems thinking to address significant issues ranging from teaching and learning to administration, finance and leadership.
 These practitioners know how to collect and analyze data, consume relevant reference material, conduct learning sessions, and create positive learning communities.

-2. What makes the Regis College EdD unique and a good fit for me???
+2. What makes the Regis EdD unique and a good fit for me?

 3. How does the Capstone differ from a Dissertation?

-The Regis College EdD capstone project is developed throughout the final three classes, a design that enables collaboration from start to finish.
-This model is in contrast the traditional five-chapter thesis found in traditional doctoral programs.
+The Regis EdD capstone project is developed throughout the final three classes, a design that enables collaboration from start to finish.
+This model is, in contrast, the traditional five-chapter thesis found in traditional doctoral programs.